Archinamon/android-gradle-aspectj/README.md

 - `debugInfo` Adds special debug info in aspect's bytecode
 - `addSerialVersionUID` Adds serialVersionUID field for Serializable-implemented aspect classes
 - `noInlineAround` Strict ajc to inline around advice's body into the target methods
-- `ignoreErrors` Prevent compiler from aborting if errors occurrs during processing the sources
+- `ignoreErrors` Prevent compiler from aborting if errors occurs during processing the sources

 - `breakOnError` Allows to continue project building when ajc fails or throws any errors
 - `experimental` Enables experimental ajc options: `-XhasMember` and `-Xjoinpoints:synchronization,arrayconstruction`.
 More details in <a href="https://github.com/Archinamon/GradleAspectJ-Android/issues/18" target="_blank">issue #18</a>